 Create a new Sharepoint site for a research project

 New SharePoint sites for data storage, can be created yourself directly in SharePoint.
 BUT please read our instructions first: create a site for research data.

 Request migration of content from Box to Sharepoint

 We are keen to migrate research data from Box.
 If want to request a migration, we will arrange to do that for you.
 Please use the following form to get the ball rolling.

 Security of SharePoint

-In the short term, the data will be stored on the University of Stirling's instance of Microsoft Office 365 either using Sharepoint or Teams.
+The data will be stored on the University of Stirling's instance of Sharepoint or Teams.
 They are both Tier D-compliant.
 This includes the following standards: ISO 27001, ISO 27018, SSAE16 SOC 1 and SOC 2, HIPAA, and EU Model Clauses (EUMC).
 This is a cloud storage solution in O365: Sharepoint and Teams enforce team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 Files are stored in SharePoint and are backed by SharePoint encryption.
 If a team member accidentally deletes data it can be retrieved by the Team owner and or the IT administrator